graphql/graphql-spec/spec/Section 6 -- Execution.md

 finally completes that value either by recursively executing another selection set or coercing a scalar value.

-ExecuteField(objectType, objectValue, fieldType, fields, variableValues):
+ExecuteField(objectType, objectValue, fieldType, fields, variableValues, currentPhase):

 - Let {field} be the first entry in {fields}.
 - Let {fieldName} be the field name of {field}.